 Ned Clement

-A ruthless criminal known for his favorite weapon, the scythe, which he used to torture and dismember temple priestesses.
+Ned Clement is a ruthless criminal known for his favorite weapon, the scythe, which he used to torture and dismember temple priestesses.

 Bill Chastain

-A notorious murderer with a penchant for eating the eyes of his victims.
+Bill Chastain is a notorious murderer with a penchant for eating the eyes of his victims.

 Verin Ysslych

-A loudmouthed-thief, prone to taunting the other competitors.
+Verin Ysslych is a loudmouthed-thief, prone to taunting the other competitors.
 He has a crude sense of humor and is Cain’s right-hand man.

 Renault

-A vicious mercenary who later becomes Cain’s right-hand man and likes to taunt Celaena.
+Renault is a vicious mercenary who later becomes Cain’s right-hand man and likes to taunt Celaena.

 Pelor

-The youngest assassin and competitor in the tournament.
+Pelor is the youngest assassin and competitor in the tournament.
 He is skilled in poisons.

 Sven

-A discharged soldier, who wants his freedom.
+Sven is a discharged soldier, who only wants his freedom.

 Endovier